+Schedule 2.3

-Schedule 2.3 History and Forecast of Energy Consumption and Number of Customers by Customer Class All-Requirements Power Supply Project
+History and Forecast of Energy Consumption and Number of Customers by Customer Class

+All-Requirements Power Supply Project

-[1] Amounts shown for 2003 through 2012 represent historical values.
-Amounts shown for 2013 through 2022 represent forecast values.
+^[1] Amounts shown for 2004 through 2013 represent historical values.
+Amounts shown for 2014 through 2023 represent forecast values.

-[2] Years 2013 through 2015 include expected sales to the City of Quincy.
+^[2] Sales to cover the City of Quincy's loads are shown as Sale for Resale.
+Years 20143 through 2015 include expected sales to the City of Quincy.

 Schedule 3.1

 History and Forecast of Summer Peak Demand (MW) - Base Case

 All-Requirements Power Supply Project